gfx-labs/ip-app/docs/docs/reference/Periphery/CurveMaster.md

 ## Overview
 The CurveMaster manages the various interest rate curves utilized in Interest Protocol.
 Curve master keeps a record of CurveSlave contracts and links it with an address.
 All numbers should be scaled to 1e18.
 For instance, number 5e17 represents 50%.

-More information on governance available [here](../../../concepts/Borrowing/InterestRates).
+More information on the interest rate is available in [Concepts](../../../concepts/Borrowing/InterestRates).

 ## Secondary contracts
 * Ownable so the owner can manage the contract as needed.